Preface. This is a book review of “Thundersticks: Firearms and the Violent Transformation of Native America“ by David J. Silverman 2016.

 Native Americans were brave, strong, clever, and strategic in how they used guns to transform their culture.
 Perhaps if they’d had a greater population they could have fended off colonization, though disease, fighting among themselves, the immigration of millions, and enormous birth-rate of colonists almost certainly doomed them.

 It’s an enormous tragedy that Indians used guns to kill and capture slaves from other tribes to swell their own numbers (lost to battles and disease) to gain wives and children (men were killed), as well as exchanging captured natives to the European slave trade in exchange for guns.
 The one time Native American leaders had the vision to try to unite tribes against European colonization failed (i.e. Pontiac’s War in 1763.)

-The complete history of the role guns played tragedy in hundreds of thousands of Native American deaths in gun battles has never been told before as far as I can tell, though “The Earth Is Weeping: The Epic Story of the Indian Wars for the American West” covers the U.S. Army wars against Native American tribes after the Civil War.
+This is an extensive history of the role guns played in hundreds of thousands of Native American deaths.
+Another book on this topic is “The Earth Is Weeping: The Epic Story of the Indian Wars for the American West” which covers the U.S. Army wars against Native American tribes after the Civil War.

 Excerpts from Thundersticks:

 From the early days of Atlantic coast colonization in the 17th century, through the end of the Plains wars in the late 19th century, one group of Indians after another used firearms to revolutionize their lives.

 The first groups to adopt these weapons sought a military advantage over their rivals.